-Kent Williams [Police Chief, FBI Academy graduate, and law enforcement powerhouse] who empowers traffic safety professionals to effectively impact their communities.
+Kent Williams, former Police Chief, FBI Academy graduate, and law enforcement powerhouse, who will discuss how to empower traffic safety professionals to effectively impact their communities.

 We are currently accepting registrations and encourage you to visit the

 registration page to save your seat.
 Act fast to get in before registration fees increase!

 To kick-off this year’s Click It or Ticket (CIOT) mobilization, Wisconsin Lieutenant Governor Rebecca Kleefisch, WisDOT Secretary Dave Ross and Green Bay Packers all-time leading receiver Donald Driver attended a May 4th media event at Milwaukee's Children’s Hospital.

 The picture on the right shows Bureau of Transportation Safety Director David Pabst, Donald Driver, Secretary Ross and Lieutenant Governor Kleefisch.

 In the photo on the lower right Donald Driver is joined by Family, Career and Community Leaders of America (FCCLA) students and staff from Children’s Hospital of Wisconsin.

 When Driver first joined the CIOT campaign in 2009, Wisconsin’s seat belt use rate was 74 percent.
 Today, it’s nearly 90 percent.
 Still, the 10 percent of motorists who fail to buckle-up account for nearly half of the drivers and passengers killed in Wisconsin traffic crashes each year.

 - August 17- September 3, 2018 (Drive Sober-Labor Day)